microsoft/onnxruntime-extensions/onnxruntime_extensions/tools/pre_post_processing/docs/pre_post_processing/steps/nlp.md

 :   Base class for a pre or post processing step.

     Brief:
-        Convert max logit in logits array to index of classes, which used in classify task.
+        Get max logit index in logits array  and convert to index of classes, which used in classify task.
     Args:
         name: Optional name of step.
 Defaults to 'SequenceClassify'